 A closer analogy might be: Somebody has a terrible headache, is clearly dehydrated, exhausted and listening to load pulsating music, and is simply given an aspirin.
 Having them turn the music off, drink water and get some sleep could usually be considered as dealing with the cause.

 In the medical field, doctors that practice 'alternative' medicine, look at causes or preach the benefits of cellular nutrition are too often demonized, ridiculed or ignored, no matter how much proof they produce and how many patients they cure.

 Unfortunately, publicized clinical trials, tests, studies and research will get very little backing, support or publicity from authorities and mainstream media dominated and controlled by big pharmaceutical corporations that focus on drugs that will be perpetually bought to 'treat' the symptoms of disease states.
 These corporations are profit driven businesses and cures are not in their financial interest.

 If you gain the knowledge you need and change your perception to understand the inflammation your body is experiencing is a result of your immune system trying to help you, then you can assist your own body in finding and dealing with why your immune system is working overtime.

-We have studied the underlying reasons of what is causing your Meniere's symptoms and what you can do about it for over five years and have been collecting testimonials and evidence from sufferers for over ten years.
+Meniere's Help founder, Mike Spencer has been researching and writing about the underlying reasons of what is causing your Meniere's symptoms and what you can do to correct it for over 7 years and has been collecting testimonials and evidence from sufferers for over 13 years.
 Find out more about this here.